-The hardest phone call clarklewis’ Executive Chef Dolan Lane ever had to make was to his father – to say that his love of food was greater than his love of photography: he wanted to leave university.
+The hardest phone call clarklewis’ Senior Executive Chef Dolan Lane ever had to make was to his father – to say that his love of food was greater than his love of photography: he wanted to leave university.
 Fortunately dad was supportive, and Lane’s culinary career, simmering since his first job in a mom n’ pop pizza restaurant, kicked into high gear.

 Lane graduated from San Francisco’s California Culinary Academy but gives greatest credit for the chef he’s become to a series of generous mentors, including Walter Pisano of Seattle’s Tulio Ristorante; Marsha Polk-Townsend in San Francisco and most recently Kenny Giambalvo at Bluehour in Portland.
 “People have always been good to me, have shown me a little more in each position I’ve taken, from making fresh mozzarella with Walter to learning French techniques from Kenny.
 I learned cooking, but I also learned hospitality and warmth for guests.
 You’re inviting them into your home for a meal.”